Easy Kalamata Olive Ciabatta Bread

 - Mix flours into yeast water.

-Add salt and mix in a stand mixer with a kneading attachment until combined, and then for 10 minutes longer at medium speed.
+Add salt and sugar and mix in a stand mixer with a kneading attachment until combined, and then for 10 minutes longer at medium speed.

 Add the olives and mix for a minute longer at low speed.